FullSnackWebDevClayton/PS5-TOOLBOX/README.md

 ## Source Files

-The `src` directory holds all the source files necessary for building and running the PS5 UART Tool.
+The `src` directory holds all the source files necessary for building and running the PS5 Toolbox.
 It includes the following files:

-- `build.bat`: Batch script for building the Windows executable and installer.
+- `build-windows.bat`: Batch script for building the Windows executable and installer.
-- `build.sh`: Shell script for building the macOS executable and installer.
+- `build-mac.sh`: Shell script for building the macOS executable and installer.
 - `requirements.txt`: List of Python dependencies required by the tool.
 - `mac-setup.py`: Script for creating the macOS installer.
 - `windows-setup.py`: Script for creating the Windows installer.